shigeyf/akamai-edgeworkers-response-transform-template/README.md

 ### 2. Develop your Transformer (Response Manipulation)

-You can extend `TransformStream` for your `SampleTransformer` class to implement your detailed logic of response body manipulation, like below, for such as HTML content manipulation, media manifest file manipulation, and so on.
+You can extend `TransformStream` for your `SampleTransformer` class to implement your detailed logics of response body manipulation, like below, for such as HTML content manipulation, media manifest file manipulation, and so on.
 Here is a very simple example of Transformer.

 ```typescript
 // src/SampleTransformer.ts